A mood swing is anytime that you experience a sudden dramatic shift in emotion.

 Nutrition related practices that may contribute to mood swings:

 Skipping meals – Missing meals may lead to low blood sugar.
-Eating several smaller meals throughout the day will help ones blood sugar remain stable.
+Eating several smaller meals throughout the day will help your blood sugar remain stable.

 Eating too many refined carbohydrates – High consumption of processed carbohydrates (such as white bread and pastries) along with high sugar diets can cause the blood sugar to spike too quickly.